132 Country Boy Names - Baby Chick

 15. Walker — Chuck Norris is famously known for playing the title character of “Walker, Texas Ranger.”

-13 Southern Boy Names From Movies
+13 Country Boy Names From Movies

 1. Buddy — Chris O’Donnell plays a supporting character named Buddy Threadgoode in the Southern classic movie “Fried Green Tomatoes.”